 ELEGANCE BAMBOO VENTURES

-Hawati makes peanut butter and honey which is purely natural.
-We have a variety of types, producing also simsim, cashew nuts, and honey to make it more nutritious for our target group.
-We target children, the elderly and people living with health conditions.
+awati makes pure natural peanut butter and honey.
+They provide a variety of peanuts mixed with simsim, cashew nuts, and honey to make it more nutritious for their customers.

 QueenBlack Crafts upcycles glass bottles into the fine interior and exterior decor pieces.
 We collect glass bottles from homes, restaurants, clubs, and dumping sites and decorate them.
 We use different types of biodegradable materials in this process including, but not limited to, waste paper, tissue paper, twigs, twine, foam paper, cardboard, wood glue and water-based acrylic paint.
 From the bottles, we make vases, ashtrays, candle holders, serving plates, and tiki torches.